osu-itis/Azure-AppService-GenerateTeams/README.md

   - Set the proper Graph permissions (listed in the requirement section)
   - Make note of the Application (client) ID
     - Generate a new client secret (description does not matter)
-    - > NOTE: Make note of the new client secret, you will not be able to view it later, if lost, a new client secret needs to be generated
+    - > NOTE: Make note of the new client secret, you will not be able to view it later, if lost, a new client secret needs to be generated.
-  - > NOTE: The name of the App Registration will be visible when the team is created and the requestor is invited, Teams uses the name of the app registration for the notification and invite displayed in Microsoft Teams
+  - > NOTE: The name of the App Registration will be visible when the team is created and the requestor is invited, Teams uses the name of the app registration for the notification and invites displayed in Microsoft Teams.
 - Create a new Azure Resource Group, this will be used to "store" all of the additional components
 - Create an azure storage account
   - Create a new Azure Storage Queue and Table
     - Make note of both the Queue and Table name, they will be needed later
 - Create a new App Service
-  - The code from this Repo can be cloned down from git or use an SFTP transfer to the app service.
+  - The code from this Repo can be cloned down from git or use an SFTP transfer the file to the app service.
   - >NOTE: Review the `local.settings.json.template` "values" section for a list of attributes that will need to exist in the "application settings and configuration" in the app service (set these using the Azure Portal GUI).
 - Review the hardcoded values section below and ensure that those entries are updated to match the current Azure storage.

 ### Hardcoded Script Values

-There are a few hardcoded values that need to be set that are based on the configuration of the Azure Storage:
+There are a few hardcoded values that are based on the configuration of the Azure Storage, These must match the name of their respective Azure Queue, Table, or Resource Group.
+Casing is very important for these values.

 - `NewTeam\function.json`
   - QueueName